Pavlos Sidiropoulos: Career

 Sidiropoulos' music career began in 1970 in Thessaloniki when he and Pantelis Delleyannidis formed Damon and Phintias, which took its name from the Greek legend exemplifying friendship.
 They merged with the band Bourboulia in 1972 and it was here that Sidiropoulos began experimenting by combining rock and Greek music.
 Bourboulia disbanded in 1974 due to issues with censorship; Delleyannidis left for England afterwards, thus dissolving Damon and Phintias as well.
 Sidiropoulos worked at his dad's paper factory for a few years and variously studied solfeggio, counterpoint, and harmony.
 He also collaborated with Yannis Markopoulos on one of the three albums they worked on together throughout Sidiropoulos' career: Thessalikos Kyklos (Thessalian Circle), 1974; Oropedio (Plateau), 1976; and Tolmiri Epikinonia (Daring Communication), 1987.

 In 1976, he formed Spyridoula with brothers Vassilis and Niko Spyropoulos.
 Though the band had dissolved by the end of the 1970s, they released the album Flou (1978), still considered a foundational work within Greek rock.
 In 1979, he and other Greek rock musicians established the Artist's Company but never released an album.
 One of the songs produced during this time, Clown, Sidiropoulos' first song in English, later appeared on his 1985 album Zorba the Freak.
 In 1982, he again ran into trouble with censorship, this time with his album En Lefko, in which three of his songs ("I", "Adergraoud Me Stras", and "Istati Stigmi") were heavily censored due to references to drug use and other behaviors Minos EMI deemed anti-social.
 In 1980, he helped establish Oi Aprosarmostoi, who he continued to play with until his death in 1990.

 Posthumous releases

 In 1991, Oi Aprosarmostoi released Ante ke kali tichi maghes, an album with the same name as one of Sidiropoulos' earlier songs.
 It featured unreleased recordings of Sidiropoulos as well as tracks by other artists.
 The title could be interpreted as "so long, folks."
-The following year, Ta blues tou prigipa (The Blues of the Prince) was released, containing Sidiropoulos' experimental combinations of blues and rebetiko recorded between 1979-1981.
-En Archí in o Lógos (1994) had recordings from 1978-1989, spoken word, and fragments of an interview with ET2.
+The following year, Ta blues tou prigipa (The Blues of the Prince) was released, containing Sidiropoulos' experimental combinations of blues and rebetiko recorded between 1979 and 1981.
+En Archí in o Lógos (1994) had recordings from 1978 to 1989, spoken word, and fragments of an interview with ET2.
 The EP Day After Day (2001) was released by Minos EMI in collaboration with composer Michael Karras, who stumbled upon recordings of Sidiropoulos, Bourboulia, and bouzouki player Thanassis Polykandriotis from 1973.